 David Geier, MD

 David Geier, MD is a double-board certified orthopedic surgeon and sports medicine specialist in Charleston, South Carolina.
-After serving as director of sports medicine at the Medical University of South Carolina, he is currently medical director of sports medicine at a private hospital.
-He is the communications council chair for the American Orthopaedic Society for Sports Medicine board of directors.
+After serving as director of sports medicine at the Medical University of South Carolina and as Medical Director of sports medicine at a private hospital, he recently transitioned to a concierge orthopedics practice.

-In his practice and online efforts, he provides education and commentary on sports and exercise injuries for athletes and active people to help them stay healthy and perform their best.
+In his practice and online efforts, he aims to help athletes and active people feel and perform their best, regardless of age or injuries.
 He is the author of the book, That’s Gotta Hurt: The Injuries That Changed Sports Forever.

 David speaks about the following topics: